-Hollywood celebrates strike end as actors get back to work
+Hollywood Celebrates Strike End As Actors Get Back To Work

 Outside Los Angeles studios, the picket lines that have become a daily feature since May were gone, although a small group of SAG-AFTRA members gathered outside Warner Bros. to celebrate.

-"I feel relieved.
-I feel a weight that we had been tensing up, not knowing how long this fight was gonna go, and now we can release that tension," actor D.W.
+"I feel relieved... we had been tensing up, not knowing how long this fight was gonna go, and now we can release that tension," actor D.W.
 McCann told AFP.

 "Hopefully the contract is what we need it to be.
 And it can just be behind us and we can get back to work."